 Why do people eat black-eyed peas on New Year’s Day?

-Black-Eyed Peas are a traditional food that’s eaten to greet the New Year in the United States, especially in the southern states.
+Black-Eyed Peas are a traditional food that’s eaten on New Year’s Day in the United States, especially in the southern states.
 They’re often eaten with collard greens in a dish called Hopping John, and the peas (which expand when they’re cooked) symbolize prosperity and the collard greens symbolize money.
 Legends about the luck-enhancing properties of these foods date back to the Civil War in the South.
 Read more about eating black-eyed peas on New Year’s Day.

-If you check the nutritional information you’ll see this lucky soup is relatively low in net carbs for a soup with beans.
-If you prefer a version with even fewer carbs, just use more sausage and peppers and fewer black-eyed peas.
+This lucky soup is relatively low in net carbs for a soup with beans, but if you want a version with lower carbs, just use even more sausage and peppers and fewer black-eyed peas.

 Lucky Black-Eyed Pea Soup process shots collage